AdityaShaarma/AI-Sign-Language-Interpreter/README.md

 - Reshaped data to (28, 28, 1) for compatibility with CNNs
 - Applied one-hot encoding to labels using `to_categorical` from TensorFlow

-The dataset was split into training and test sets using the predefined CSVs and saved into a `/data/processed/` folder for modeling.
+The Kaggle dataset was already split into training and test sets but data was prepocessed and saved into the `/data/processed/` folder for modeling.

 ---